-- Scottish Salmon including: live haul and well boat chilling time 16 hrs max
+- Scottish Salmon including: live haul and well boat chilling time -16 hrs max.
+In extreme circumstances beyond control such as weather events the live haul time may be longer than 16 hrs.
+Our policy and the RSPCA assured standard (applicable to all own-band salmon) does not permit starvation.
+As such 99% of the salmon supply chain is free from fasting for more than 72 hours, with derogations only in exceptional circumstances.

 - Scottish Salmon dead haul slaughtered on site

 - Organic Scottish Salmon slaughtered on site

 - Organic Irish Salmon slaughtered on site

 - Scottish Seagrown Rainbow Trout slaughtered on site

 - English Rainbow Trout slaughtered on site

 - Sea Bass slaughtered on site

 - Greek organic Sea Bass slaughtered on site

 - Sea Bream slaughtered on site

 - Halibut Slaughtered on site